baltpeter/thesis-mobile-consent-dialogs/docs/notes.md

 ### What can be checked automatically?

-* [x] Processing that needs consent may only be performed after it was given.
+* [W] Processing that needs consent may only be performed after it was given.
-* [x] Giving consent for subpurposes is possible.
+* [x] Unambiguous "agree" button (not "okay").
+* [ ] Concrete purposes are listed.
-* [~] Consent notice includes at least of the identity of the controller, the purposes, storage duration, access for third parties (explicitly listed).
+* [ ] Consent notice includes at least of the identity of the controller, the purposes, storage duration, access for third parties (explicitly listed).
-* [~] Consent is clearly distiguishable from other declarations (like TOS acceptance).
 * [x] Refusing consent takes the same number of clicks as giving it or no action at all.
+* [ ] No purposes are pre-selected.
+* [ ] Details may not be hidden after another link if consenting is possible on that screen.
+* [ ] Giving consent for subpurposes is possible.
+* [~] "Consent" button is not highlighted compared to "refuse" button.
 * [x] Using app needs to be possible after refusing/withdrawing consent.
+* [ ] Consent is clearly distiguishable from other declarations (like TOS acceptance).
-* [x] Consent notice informs of right to withdrawal.
+* [ ] Consent notice informs of right to withdrawal.
-* [x] Unambiguous "agree" button (not "okay").
-* [x] Details may not be hidden after another link if consenting is possible on that screen.
-* [x] Concrete purposes are listed.
-* [x] "Consent" button is not highlighted compared to "refuse" button.
 * [ ] Accessing other legal notices is still possible.
-* [x] No purposes are pre-selected.
-* [x] "Accept all" may not toggle additional, previously unselected, purposes.
+* [ ] "Accept all" may not toggle additional, previously unselected, purposes.

 ## Detecting CMPs automatically